tomwhartung/jmws_accoutrements/doc/google/adsense.md

 * Follow the naming conventions established previously
 * Provide a definition for a corresponding "*_IFRAME" tag for display when RUNNING_LOCALLY
-* Be mindful about formatting, being sure to leave spaces when necessary, etc.!
+* Be mindful about formatting, being sure to leave spaces between double and single quotes, etc.!

 For this example, we create two new constants: